St Mary’s Swainswick

 History

-The church of St Mary the Virgin in Swainswick has been here since the 12th century and there has been considerable research into the history of both the church and the parish.
-If you are tracing your ancestors, there’s information about local records here.
+The church of St Mary the Virgin in Swainswick has been here since the 12th century and we have researched the history of the church and the parish.
 The church is the final resting place of the 18th century architects John Wood and his son, who designed much of Georgian Bath, including the Royal Crescent, the Circus and All Saints Woolley, our sister church across the valley.
 Walk the John Wood Countryside Trail and find out why he is buried in Swainswick.

 Thank you

-Thankyou to everyone who gives their time, talents and money to maintain Swainswick church and its ministry.
+Thank you to everyone who gives their time, talents and money to maintain Swainswick church and its ministry.
 If you would like to make a donation, click on the button below.
+Donations will be held in the Swainswick Church Fabric Fund which helps to maintain the church building and churchyard both now and into the future.

 Safeguarding